Applying to FTHS

 General Application Information

-The Application Window for 2021-2022 school year has ended.
+The Application Window for 2022-2023 school year will November 5, 2021 through December 3, 2021

 School of Choice Application website